- Camila María Concepcíon, trans activist and Netflix writer, dies at 28 Thursday 5:46 PM

 2. It Gives People More Opportunity

 Swiping apps are giving people access to potential partners they wouldn’t meet otherwise.
 And that’s not an advertisement— that’s what users think.
 Eighty-seven percent felt they had more opportunities as a result of this technology.
 I certainly felt that way and, for a lot of LGBT people, the IRL pool can be small, so meeting people online is a godsend.

 3. It Provides Users With A Sense Of Control

+I know dating apps can make feel like you’re a little lost at seasometimes— especially when you first use them.
+But once you wrap your head around it, you actually might feel like it gives you way more control.
+In fact, 66 percent said that they felt like they had more control over romantic and sexual encounters and a sense of agency.
+And I think that’s great.
 Many people complain that dating today feels a little unpredictable and out of control, and I get that.
 I’ve certainly felt that way.
 But if you use these apps with a certain outcome in mind and actually commit yourself to sending some messages and going on dates, then they can actually help you weather the storm.
 So let’s start admitting that these apps might actually be helping us.